 As part of the RDX's satellite communication system, the navigation screen can display real-time traffic speeds and accident information, making it easy to see problems ahead and find the best way around them.

 The athletic exterior design is complemented inside by sport-style seats covered in perforated leather, a sculpted three-spoke steering wheel and metallic trim.
-With or without the comprehensive Technology Package, the RDX's interior features a dynamic, high-tech ambience.
+With or without the comprehensive Technology Package the RDX's interior features a dynamic, high-tech ambiance.
 One of the more functional features is a huge center console that's big enough to swallow a laptop computer.
-Most will find the back seat cozy without being cramped, while fold-flat rear seats extend the capacity of an already generous cargo area.Exterior
+Most will find the back seat cozy without being cramped, while fold-flat rear seats extend the capacity of an already-generous cargo area.Exterior

 The RDX conveys its performance potential in the form of 18-inch wheels, a raked version of the familiar five-point grille, dual-outlet exhaust and a "turbo" badge on the back.
+A unique feature is the unconventional tailgate that is integrated into the rear bumper, unlike other SUVs, providing a smoother look to the rear end.
 HID headlamps are included as standard equipment.

-The RDX's impressive standard equipment list includes a glass moonroof, HID headlamps, heated front seats, 18-inch wheels and a 360-watt sound system featuring an in-dash six-disc CD/MP3/WMA player, XM Satellite Radio, seven speakers and an auxiliary input for portable MP3 players.
+The 2008 Acura RDX's impressive standard-equipment list includes a glass moonroof, HID headlamps, heated front seats, 18-inch wheels and a 360-watt sound system featuring an in-dash six-disc CD/MP3/WMA player, XM Satellite Radio, Bluetooth hands-free integration, seven speakers and an auxiliary input for portable MP3 players.
 A long list of standard safety equipment includes front, front-side and two-row side-curtain airbags plus electronic stability and traction control systems.

-A comprehensive technology package is the only available option for the RDX.
-The package consists of a navigation system with voice recognition and real-time traffic information, Bluetooth hands-free phone interface, GPS-linked solar-sensing climate control and a 410-watt, 10-speaker, six-channel audio system that features XM Satellite Radio and a six-disc CD/DVD-Audio player with MP3/WMA capability plus DTS and Dolby Pro Logic II processing.
-Surprisingly, the tech-savvy RDX doesn't offer keyless entry and start.
+A comprehensive Technology Package is the only available option for the 2008 Acura RDX.
+It consists of a navigation system with voice recognition and real-time traffic information, GPS-linked solar-sensing climate control and a 410-watt, 10-speaker audio system that features XM Satellite Radio and a six-disc CD/DVD-Audio player with MP3/WMA capability plus DTS and Dolby Pro Logic II processing.
+Surprisingly, the tech-savvy RDX doesn't offer remote-sensing unlock and start.